saurabhsrivastavadev/mypy/mergepdf/README.md

 ## Command Line Arguments

 - `input_files`: One or more PDF and/or image files to merge
+- `--image-size`: How to place images
+   - `a4` (default): resize and center on an A4 page
+   - `original`: keep original image resolution as page size
 - `-o, --output`: Output filename (default: merged.pdf)
 - `-v, --verbose`: Show verbose output
 - `-h, --help`: Show help message